 - Or we may grasp after places of safety and comfort, something to fill the void of care and nurturing.

-For many of us – especially this year, in the wake of a pandemic – what fills this void is food.
+For many of us, what fills this void is food.

 When food becomes a ‘mother,’ food becomes something more than food, or even nourishment: it becomes a surrogate ‘safe haven,’ where we turn to fill the hungers of our relational, emotional, and spiritual needs.